Taming the Knight's Tour: Minimizing Turns and Crossings: Introduction

 \section{Introduction}

 The game of chess is a fruitful source of mathematical puzzles.
 The puzzles often blend an appealing aesthetic with interesting and deep combinatorial properties~\cite{watkins2012across}.
 An old and well-known problem is the knight's tour problem.
 A \textit{knight's tour} in a generalized $n\times m$ board is a path through all $nm$ cells such that any two consecutive cells are connected by a ``knight move'' (Figure~\ref{fig:knightmove}).
 For a historic treatment of the problem, see~\cite{rouse1974mathematical}.
 A knight's tour is \textit{closed} if the last cell in the path is one knight move away from the first one.
 Otherwise, it is \textit{open}.
 This paper focuses solely on closed tours, so henceforth we omit the distinction.
-The knight's tour problem is a special case of the Hamiltonian cycle problem, the problem of finding a simple cycle in a graph that visits all the nodes.
-Consider the graph with one node for each cell of the board and where nodes are connected if the corresponding cells are a knight move apart.
-The knight's tour problem corresponds to finding a Hamiltonian cycle in this graph.
+The knight's tour problem is a special case of the Hamiltonian cycle problem, in which we find a simple cycle that visits all the nodes for a specific class of graphs.
+These graphs are formed by representing each cell on the board as a node and connecting cells a knight move apart.